Issues with Value-Based Multi-objective Reinforcement Learning: Value Function Interference and Overestimation Sensitivity: Interference in multi-objective value functions

 Comparing the results of the two deterministic tie-breaking agents, we see a clear effect of the process used to break ties -- the first agent favours actions with a lower index, and so when it converges to one of the optimal policies, it has a clear preference for Policy 0 over Policy 1, whereas the second agent favours actions with a higher index and exhibits the opposite preference over these policies.

 Given this capacity for the deterministic tie-breaking to induce different preferences over policies, we need to consider the possibility that the reduction in the frequency of convergence to sub-optimal policies is not due directly to the elimination of random tie-breaking, but instead due to an explicit bias away from Policy 2.
+In particular low-index tie-breaking will tend to favour $a_1$ in State $A$, which may in itself reduce the likelihood of convergence to Policy 2, regardless of any impact on value function interference.
 Figure \ref{fig:diffmap} assists in differentiating between these causes by performing a pairwise comparison of the agents based on how frequently they incorrectly converge to Policy 2.
-It can be seen from Figure \ref{fig:diffmap}(left) that the low-index deterministic tie-breaking agent converges to this policy with lower or comparable frequency to the random tie-breaking agent for every hyperparameter setting which was tested.
+It can be seen from Figure \ref{fig:diffmap}(middle) that the low-index deterministic tie-breaking agent converges to this policy with lower or comparable frequency to the random tie-breaking agent for every hyperparameter setting which was tested.
 Overall it selects this policy in 1493 fewer trials than the random tie-breaking agent (almost 30\% of the total number of trials).
-The high-index deterministic tie-breaking agent also improves substantially over the random tie-breaking agent, selecting the sub-optimal policy in 1385 fewer cases, but this is 108 cases worse than the low-index agent (Figure \ref{fig:diffmap} (middle and right)).
+The high-index deterministic tie-breaking agent also improves substantially over the random tie-breaking agent, selecting the sub-optimal policy in 1385 fewer cases (Figure \ref{fig:diffmap} (left), but this is 108 cases worse than the low-index agent.
 So while the low-index agent's bias away from action $a_2$ in state $A$ is partially responsible for the reduction in trials converging to Policy 2, this accounts for just 108/1493 cases -- more than 90\% of the improvement is due to avoiding the stochasticity of the random tie-breaker rather than the specific bias of the deterministic tie-breaker.

+These results demonstrate that deterministic tie-breaking may be beneficial in the case of MOMDPs where some actions share identical utility.